douglaslinsmeyer/scavenger-hunt/docs/dns-and-ssl-setup.md

 ## Overview

-This guide covers setting up DNS records and SSL certificates for the Scavenger Hunt application at `scavenger-hunt.linsmeyer.com`.
+This guide covers setting up DNS records and SSL certificates for the Scavenger Hunt application at `scavenger-hunt.linsmeyer.com` using Gateway API with NGINX Gateway Fabric and cert-manager.

+## Architecture

+The Scavenger Hunt application uses:
+- **Gateway API**: Modern Kubernetes networking with NGINX Gateway Fabric
+- **cert-manager**: Automatic SSL certificate provisioning from Let's Encrypt
+- **Single domain**: All services (API, Admin, Player) served from `scavenger-hunt.linsmeyer.com`

 ## Prerequisites

-1. Access to your DNS provider (to create A/CNAME records)
+1. Access to your DNS provider (to create A records)
-2. Kubernetes cluster with NGINX Fabric Gateway or Ingress Controller
+2. Kubernetes cluster with Gateway API CRDs installed
+3. NGINX Gateway Fabric installed (gatewayclass: nginx)
-3. cert-manager installed in your cluster
+4. cert-manager v1.15.0+ installed in your cluster

 ## Step 1: Install cert-manager